 It’s the obvious first step to growth – finding other freelancers to help you cope.
 While this path might seem like the less risky and non-committal option, it can come with its own set of problems.

 Freelancers tend to be just as busy as you are and will be faced with the same dilemma of trying to squeeze as much work as possible into each working hour to survive.
 This can mean that they won’t apply as much time or care to your projects as you’d hoped.
 This isn’t always the case, but it can be an issue.

-Great freelancers do exist and they can help you during that first gentle step to taking on more clients and projects.
-The key is to build strong relationships with those you choose to hire and having solid systems in place to ensure smooth project management and long-term profitable success.
+Great freelancers do exist, and they can help you during that first gentle step to taking on more clients and projects.
+The key is to build strong relationships with those you choose to hire and to have robust systems in place to ensure smooth project management and profitable long-term success.

 But how do you find reliable consultants in the first place?
 Regularly go to networking events and creative exhibitions, talk to other freelancers on social media and show your support, get yourself out there on the local circuit and you’ll soon discover potential freelancers to work with.
 If some of your clients are agency owners, ask them who they’d recommend.
-It does no harm to ask around or indeed go direct and introduce yourself.
+Ask around or indeed go direct and introduce yourself.